 1) The Lease.
 Of course, this is obvious; but how late rent payments will be handled needs to be very detailed in the lease.
 Not only will detailing it help with your legal ability to collect; but the more detailed you are, the more the tenant will see late rent payments as something you take seriously.
 Don’t be afraid to mention your late rent fee policy twice.

 2) Rent is Late on the 1st.
 For the most part, a grace period is required; but its important to adopt the attitude that the rent due date is on the 1st day of the month, and not by the grace period.
 Otherwise, many tenants will come to about the grace period date as rent day.

 4) Set your late fees consistent with Philadelphia Property Landlord Laws.
 This is the most important tip here.
 Not only do you not want to cross Philadelphia legally; but they are also fair-minded.
 As should all Philadelphia property owners be.
-If you are forced into a court room, you do not want to be found to be unreasonable.
-In fact, as a property owner landlord its important to be viewed as having extremely reasonable, fair policies in regards to your tenants.
+If you are forced into a courtroom, you do not want to be found to be unreasonable.
+In fact, as a property owner landlord, its important to be viewed as having extremely reasonable, fair policies in regard to your tenants.